SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 | Visual studio code | <https://code.visualstudio.com/>     | Support for multiple languages with fairly easy setup                 |
 | PyCharm            | <https://www.jetbrains.com/pycharm/> | IDE for python professionals.
 Will take a bit of time getting used to |

-We highly recommend Visual studio (vs) code if you do not already have a editor installed (or just want to try something new.).
-We therefore put additional effort into explaining vs code.
+We highly recommend Visual studio (VS) code if you do not already have a editor installed (or just want to try something new.).
+We therefore put additional effort into explaining VS code.

 Below you see an overview of the vs code interface